CSpanias/cspanias.github.io/_posts/2023-12-28-PicoCTF - It is my Birthday.md

     ![](error_message_2.png)

 4. So we have to upload different files with the same MD5 hash!
-Let's see the md5 hashes of our PDFs. `test.pdf` and `test2.pdf` has the same content, i.e. `test`:
+Let's calculate the md5 hashes of our PDFs:

     ```shell
     $ md5sum test.pdf